About-France.com A Dictionary of France

 July 14th : Le quatorze Juillet, Bastille Day, the French National Day, and a public holiday.
 This day commemorates the fall of the Bastille prison in 1789, the defining moment of the French Revolution.

 Juppé, Alain (born 1945) : conservative politician, Foreign Minister 1993 - 1995, Prime Minister of France from 1995 to 1997, under President Jacques Chirac.
 In 2004 Juppé was convicted of mishandling public funds, and retired from public life.
-To the surprise of many, he nevertheless retained the confidence and support of many of his supporters and political stablemates, including Chirac, and in 2006 began a political comeback, being reelected as mayor of Bordeaux . .
+To the surprise of many, he nevertheless retained the confidence and support of many of his supporters and political stablemates, including Chirac, and in 2006 began a political comeback, being reelected as mayor of Bordeaux , and remaining in this job until early 2019.
 In 2007, he was briefly minister for the environment, but resigned from this job after failing to get reelected to parliament by voters in his Bordeaux constituency, a city of which he remains mayor.
+He returned to government in March 2011, recalled by Nicolas Sarkozy to replace Foreign Secretary Michèle Aliot Marie, who was ousted following revelations of her dealings with former but recently ousted North African leaders.

-Jura (1) A rural French department (no. 39) in the Franche Comté region, capital Lons le Saunier. .
+Jura (1) A rural French department (no. 39) in the Franche Comté area, capital Lons le Saunier. .

 Jura (3) Wine.
 Possibly the most underrated of French white wines, Jura wines come from the west-facing slopes of the Jura hills, that look out across the wide Saône valley to the slopes of Burgundy on the other side.
 The best and most distinctive of Jura whites are made from the "Savagnin" grape variety, which is found only in this region, and gives the wine a distinctive sherry-like taste. further information on the wines page.

-Jussieu - Name of one of the central university campuses in Paris, occupied essentially by science departments of three Paris universities.
+Jussieu - Name of one of the central Paris university campuses, occupied essentially by science departments of three Paris universities.
 The campus, whose main buildings were built between 1958 and 1971, has never been completed, and the campus is still a building site, on account of the massive ongoing programme to remove the asbestos from classrooms, laboratories and offices.
 In 2007, many of the services of the University of Paris VII left the Jussieu campus for a new campus near the Seine.